Other supporting policy and mapping updates

 Waste management, cultural heritage, Indigenous engagement and rural settlement area boundary refinement

-Following our review of Provincial plans, legislation, policy direction and Regional strategies, we have identified other supporting policy and mapping updates.
+Following our review of Provincial plans, legislation, policy direction and Regional strategies, we identified other supporting policy and mapping updates.

 - Rural settlement area boundary refinement review report